On the computation of zone and double zone diagrams: The convergence theorems

-\begin{expl} An illustration of Theorem \ref{thm:AlgUniConvex} for the case where $m\neq M$ is given in Figures~ \ref{fig:GreatestDoubleZoneStrangeNorm}-\ref{fig:LeastDoubleZoneStrangeNorm}.
-Here the sites are $P_1=\{(0,1)\}$, $P_2=\{(0,-1)\}$ in a rectangle in $\R^2$, but the norm is $\|(x_1,x_2)\|=\delta\sqrt{\alpha^2|x_1|^2+|x_2|^2}+(1-\delta\alpha)|x_1|+(1-\delta)|x_2|$, where $\alpha=\delta=0.1$.
-This norm is strictly convex but not smooth (the unit sphere contains points which have several supporting lines).
-A closely related example was discussed in \cite[Section 5]{KMT2012} in the context of non-uniqueness of zone diagrams (double zone diagrams were not mentioned) and it actually follows from the discussion presented there that indeed $m\neq M$ in this case.
-Two different zone diagrams can be obtained now: either $(m_1,M_2)$ or $(M_1,m_2)$.
-The first of them is shown in Figure \ref{fig:ZD-StrangeNorm-2Sites-0002}.
+where $\alpha$ and $\delta$ are fixed numbers satisfying $\alpha\in [0,\infty)$, $\delta\in [0,1]$ and $\alpha\delta\in [0,1]$ (it can be checked easily that $\|\cdot\|$ is indeed a norm by separating into cases according to the values of $\alpha$ and $\delta$).
+In Figures \bref{fig:GreatestDoubleZoneStrangeNorm}--\bref{fig:ZD-StrangeNorm-2Sites-0002} we took $\alpha=\delta=0.1$.
+The norm \beqref{eq:alpha delta} is a certain mixture between the Euclidean norm (obtained for $\alpha=\delta=1)$ and the $\ell_1$ norm (obtained for $\alpha=0$ or $\delta=0$).
+When $\alpha,\delta\in (0,1)$, then $\|\cdot\|$ is strictly convex but not smooth (the unit sphere contains points which have several supporting lines).
+A closely related example was discussed in \cite[Section 5, Appendix C]{KMT2012} in the context of non-uniqueness of zone diagrams (double zone diagrams were not mentioned).
+It follows from the discussion presented there that indeed $m\neq M$ if $\alpha$ and $\delta$ are sufficiently small.
+Two different zone diagrams can be obtained in this case: either $(m_1,M_2)$ or $(M_1,m_2)$.
+The first of them is shown in Figure \bref{fig:ZD-StrangeNorm-2Sites-0002}.